sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

     which are not accessible to other classes, hence methods marked with private or private[this]; methods which are private to a package, marked with private[name], are part of the API.
-2. Modifying the interface of a non-private method requires recompiling all clients, even if the method is not used.
+2. Modifying the interface of a non-private method triggers name hashing optimization
 3. Modifying one class does require recompiling dependencies of other classes defined in the same file (unlike said in a previous version of this guide).
 Hence separating different classes in different source files might reduce recompilations.
-4. Adding a method which did not exist requires recompiling all clients, counterintuitively, due to complex scenarios with implicit conversions.
-Hence in some cases you might want to start implementing a new method in a separate, new class, complete the implementation, and then cut-n-paste the complete implementation back into the original source.
-5. Changing the implementation of a method should *not* affect its clients, unless the return type is inferred, and the new implementation leads to a slightly different type being inferred.
+4. Changing the implementation of a method should *not* affect its clients, unless the return type is inferred, and the new implementation leads to a slightly different type being inferred.
     Hence, annotating the return type of a non-private method